Data-driven guessing and gluing of unstable periodic orbits: Introduction

+Various methods exist for obtaining approximations of manifold coordinates.
 Linear model order reduction methods such as Dynamic Mode Decomposition (DMD) \cite{Schmid2010} and Principal Component Analysis (PCA) \cite{Pearson1901LIII.Space/i,Hotelling1936} (more commonly known as Proper Orthogonal Decomposition (POD) in the fluid dynamics community) are very popular for dimensionality reduction.
-While they capture a great deal of information, they are known to generalise less well to highly nonlinear systems and are outperformed by nonlinear deep learning methods such as autoencoders \cite{Goodfellow2016} \citep{Linot2023a}.
+While they capture a great deal of information, they are known to generalise less well to highly nonlinear systems and are outperformed by nonlinear methods, such as spectral submanifolds \cite{Haller2016, Cenedese2022} or autoencoders from deep learning \cite{Goodfellow2016, Linot2023a}.
 The fact that autoencoders in particular seem efficient in giving a low-dimensional representation of spatiotemporal chaos is demonstrated by \citet{PageBrenner2020}.
 They train an autoencoder to identify low-dimensional embeddings of monochromatically forced Kolmogorov flow.
 They find that even for very low latent dimensions, such as $N_h = 3$, they obtain small losses, and come to the conclusion that much of the dynamics, such as low-dissipation events, live in a low-dimensional space.
 Even high-dissipation events are captured by only slightly larger latent dimensions, such as $N_h = 32$.
 Within the low-dimensional latent space, \citet{PageHoley2023} re-define a recurrence function to obtain guesses for periodic orbits. \citet{Linot2022Data-drivenEquations, Linot2019, Zeng2024} also explore autoencoders and combine them with a neural network in the latent space for time-series prediction.
 In particular, they study how the quality of the autoencoder improves as the latent dimension approaches the manifold dimension of the chaotic attractor.